peachpiecompiler/peachpie-docs/docs/api/ref/phpvalue.md

 ### From PhpValue

-Value can be converted to a standard .NET type using following conversion routines.
-When applicable, the conversion respects the PHP semantic of casting values.
+A value can be converted to a standard .NET type using the following conversion routines.
+When applicable, the conversion respects the PHP semantic of the casting values.

 .NET type | Conversion routine | Sample | Remarks
 ---       | ---                | ---    | ---